 This was our choice.
 If you are visiting from May to September, this is a great option to swim with whale sharks.
 It’s a little less touristy and developed than Isla Mujeres but it is still very much on the tourist trail.
 Activities available in Holbox include boat trips into the nature reserve, kitesurfing and relaxing on the beaches.

 Playa del Carmen

-If you're looking for a bit of sophistication with your picture-perfect beach, look no further than Playa del Carmen.
-Fifth Avenue is the main tourist strip but it's a classy road with stores, restaurants and pretty lights strung in the trees.
-The beaches here are among the best and it's a short ferry ride to Cozumel for world-class snorkelling, Scuba diving and more.
+If you’re looking for a bit of sophistication with your picture-perfect beach, look no further than Playa del Carmen.
+Fifth Avenue is the main tourist strip.
+It’s an upscale road with stores, restaurants and pretty lights strung in the trees.
+The beaches here are among the best and it’s a short ferry ride to Cozumel for world-class snorkelling, Scuba diving and more.
 Discover more things to do in Cozumel here.

 This small town on a peninsula is only just being discovered and is a little trickier to get to.
 Depending on flight time, you will likely have to return to the Cancun area the night before your flight.
 There’s not much there except a strip of sand and excellent kitesurfing.

 Be sure to work out your timing to arrive back at Cancun airport in time for your flight home.
 Most places will have direct buses to the airport but check the ADO website or app for schedules and destinations.

 We actually had two and a half weeks for our road trip so we also spent a couple of days in Laguna Bacalar and LOVED it!
 It narrowly escaped this itinerary only because of time, being the furthest from Cancun.
 If you have a few extra days to explore, this would be my number one pick to add to your trip.

 Take a boat trip around the lake, kayak on the lake, visit the local denotes and just relax!